 2nd Annual ELSO Conference

 The Extracorporeal Life Support Organization (ELSO) is an international consortium of health care professionals and scientists who are dedicated to the development and evaluation of novel therapies for support of failing organ systems.
-This year their annual conference was hosted in Seattle, Washington on September 14-16.
-Dr. Peter Weinstock and Dr. Catherine Allen presented the BCHSP ECMO cannulation trainer, demonstrated it's use within an actual simulation, and discussed debriefing techniques for ECMO scenarios.
+In 2012, their annual conference was hosted in Seattle, Washington on September 14-16.
+Dr. Peter Weinstock and Dr. Catherine Allan presented the BCHSP ECMO cannulation trainer, demonstrated it's use within an actual simulation, and discussed debriefing techniques for ECMO scenarios.

 September 14-16 2012 Seattle, Washington

 The Boston Children's Hospital Simulator Program assisted the Division of Emergency Medicine at the Pediatric Emergency Medicine State of The Art.
 This conference focused on state of the art, evidence based practice presented by faculty from BCH who have written national guidelines and published widely on their topic.
 The BCHSP engineered chest tube trainers specifically for the conference and provided mannequins and technicians for simulations.

 The BCHSP ran a very successful ECMO Transport Course to test a new protocol and transport stretcher for transporting ECMO patients.
 The simulation emcompased not only the protocol within the hospital, but also within a moving ambulance.
 This allowed the transport team to get a real feeling for how the circuit reacted to live transport and how to prepare for transporting an actual ECMO patient.

 Boston Children's Hospital Endorsed by the American Society of Anesthesiologists